CodHeK/project-Xplore/README.md

 ### In the end

 Well, if you're wondering what is the use of doing this!
-I didn't find any except you can know synonyms of synonyms (don't know how that is useful, but ok! :stuck_out_tongue:) It was just a coding excercise to just try out new things!
+I didn't find any except you can know synonyms of synonyms (don't know how that is useful, but ok! :stuck_out_tongue:) It was just a coding excercise I came up with to try out new things!
 ######
 So, please feel free to raise an issue if you find one! :smiley: